albarji/proxTV/README.md

 1. Open Matlab.
 2. Change directory to the folder where this README file is located.
-3. Type: "install"
+3. Type: `install` (or `install_octave`)
 4. After compilation the message "proxTV successfully installed" will appear.
-If instead an error message shows up, check your mex compiler configuration (type "mex -setup").
-If the error was produced by the "openmp" library, you might need to install it, or you can install proxTV with no multi-thread features by typing "install(1)".
+If instead an error message shows up, check your mex compiler configuration (type `mex -setup`).
+If the error was produced by the "openmp" library, you might need to install it, or you can install proxTV with no multi-thread features by typing `install(1)` (or `install_octave(1)`).
 5. The install script automatically adds the relevant proxTV folders to your Matlab path.
 If this were to fail for some reason, you should manually add the /matlab subfolder to your Matlab path.
 You can do this e.g. by using the "pathtool()" utility.
 You may also add the /matlab/demos subfolder to try out the included demos.

 *Note*: this interface has only been tested under Linux.
 Installation might require LAPACK (http://www.netlib.org/lapack/) and BLAS (http://www.netlib.org/blas/) libraries.